 If you haven't yet discovered Showtime's underrated gothic drama Penny Dreadful check it out.
-Seasons I and II are currently out and available for binge watching, and Season 3 just premiered and promises to be even more compelling than ever..
+Seasons I, II, and III are currently out and available for binge watching.
+Cannabis lovers will especially appreciate the character if Vanessa Ives, portrayed by Eva Green.

 Green deserves an Emmy, Golden Globe, and any other awards they can throw at her for the strength of her performances, which have gone through more changes and emotions in two seasons than most actresses encounter in a lifetime.
 Vanessa's range runs from a composed proper, educated, Victorian, upper class lady to a naked, demon possessed madwoman fighting for control of her sanity and her soul.